Warning: technical jargon ahead

 This clip shows the method for ending this type of pain.
 The ability to “feel” the touch disappears as the perceived touch location realigns with the viewed location.
 Lois provides a 2-month followup interview.
 (07:05)

 This clip demonstrates the basic steps to identify and correct mirror-neuron synesthesia.
 The methods were developed by Allan Gardiner in collaboration with pain specialist Dr. Conard and neurosurgeon Robert Florin.

 We don’t know.
 Our small sample of Dr. Conard’s patients provide tantalizing clues for further exploration.

 We estimate that about 10% of the volunteers with treatment-resistant pain associated with scars, surgery, or trauma exhibited some level of mirror-neuron synesthesia.
 Remarks after relief from the light therapy suggested to our team that “layers” of pain might interact.
-Upon relief from one layer, the person becomes aware of an older residual pain having a different character and typically from an older injury.
+Upon relief from one layer, the person becomes aware of another pain having a different character and typically from an older injury.

 PhotoMed’s real-time recordings include cases that we can share via Skype: